AdaUchendu/AdaUchendu.github.io/index.md

 title: Adaku Uchendu

 ---
 I am an AI Researcher at MIT Lincoln Lab.
 I earned my Ph.D. in [Information Sciences and Technology](https://ist.psu.edu/) at The Pennsylvania State University under the guidance of [Dr. Dongwon Lee](http://pike.psu.edu/dongwon/) at the [PIKE Lab](http://pike.psu.edu/) in August 2023.
-I am a Button-Waller Fellow, an NSF Scholarship for Service Scholar, and an Alfred P. Sloan Scholar.
-I earned a B.S. in Mathematics, with a minor in Statistics at [University of Maryland Baltimore County](https://umbc.edu/) in May 2018.
+While at Penn State, I was a Button-Waller Fellow, an NSF Scholarship for Service Scholar, and an Alfred P. Sloan Scholar.
+I earned a B.S. in Mathematics, with a minor in Statistics at [University of Maryland Baltimore County](https://umbc.edu/) (UMBC) in May 2018.
+While at UMBC, I was a McNair scholar.
 My research interests are: Artificial Intelligence, Machine Learning, and Data mining in the application domain of Cybersecurity.
 Specifically, I am interested in:
 * NLP (Natural Language Processing)
-* NLG (Natural Language Generation)
+* NLG (Natural Language Generation), such as Large Language Models (LLMs)
-* Adversarial Robustness
+* Adversarial Robustness & Adversarial Machine Learning
 * TDA (Topological Data Analysis)